50/50 Sourdough Loaf Recipe

 Pre-shape the dough

-7. Remove your dough from the bowl with a dough scraper and place on parchment paper or an unfloured surface.
-Form the dough into a ball and let rest for 30 minutes covered.
+7. Remove your dough from the bowl with a dough scraper and place on parchment paper or silicone mat.
+Divide the dough into equal parts of about 950g each (measure if you would like).
+Form each dough portion into a ball and let rest for 30 minutes covered with a dish towel.

 Shape the dough